STEM WALL CONSTRUCTION

 A stem wall is used in only one kind of foundation.
 The monolithic slab is the other kind of foundation predominantly used in commercial and residential building projects.
 Compared to the stem wall foundation, monolithic slabs are made of a single slab of concrete.

 Some constructions use neither stem walls nor monolithic slabs.
 For example, zoning laws often require homes in flood zones to be raised off the ground to a certain height using risers.
 Since there is no ground slab used in these buildings, stem walls are not needed.
 Some building designs also use a wooden foundation and stem wall.
-However, wooden foundations have frequent structural issues, being more susceptible to moisture and insect damage.
+However, wooden foundations have frequent structural issues, being more susceptible to moisture damage and insect damage.

 Is a Stem Wall Better Than a Monolithic Slab?